Azure/azure-event-hubs-spark/docs/structured-streaming-eventhubs-integration.md

 Sending to a single partition is *not* a recommended pattern.
 Finally, if a partionKey is provided, each event will be sent with the provided partitionKey.
 For more information on how a partitionKey works, click [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-programming-guide#partition-key).

+Users can also provided properties via a `map[string, string]` if they would like to send any additional properties with their events.

 ### Creating an EventHubs Sink for Streaming Queries